Phoenix Wright: Ace Attorney: Gameplay

 Phoenix Wright: Ace Attorney is a visual novel adventure game where the player takes the role of Phoenix Wright, a rookie defense attorney, and attempts to defend their clients in five cases.
 These cases are played in a specific order.
 After finishing them, the player can re-play them in any order.
 Each case begins with an opening cinematic cutscene often depicting a murder; shortly thereafter, the player is given the job of defending the prime suspect in the case.
 The gameplay is divided into two sections, investigations and courtroom trials.

 During investigations, which usually take place before or between trial sessions, the player gathers information and evidence by talking to characters such as their client, witnesses, and the police.
 The player can move a cursor to examine various things in the environment.
 By using a menu the player can move to different locations, examine evidence, and present evidence to other characters.
 By showing certain pieces of evidence to some witnesses, the player can access new information.

-In the game's fifth case, created for the DS version and used in all subsequent releases, the player is able to examine evidence more closely, rotating it to view it from all sides, and zooming in or out on it using touchscreen controls; they are also able to move a cursor to investigate specific parts of the evidence.
-The fifth case also features forensics tests the player can use at crime scenes to find clues.
+A fifth case titled "Rise from the Ashes" was created for the Nintendo DS version (and included in all subsequent releases), which is a post-credits bonus episode that is unlocked when the main game is completed.
+In "Rise from the Ashes" the player is able to examine evidence more closely, rotating it to view it from all sides, and zooming in or out on it using touchscreen controls; they are also able to move a cursor to investigate specific parts of the evidence.
+The fifth case is significantly longer than the other episodes, and it also features forensics tests the player can use at crime scenes to find clues.
 The player can spray luminol by tapping areas they want to examine on the touch screen allowing them to see otherwise invisible blood stains.
 They can touch the touch screen to apply aluminum flake powder to search for finger prints.
 After applying it, they can blow into the microphone to reveal the prints.
 Once the player has gathered enough evidence, the investigation section ends.